avp1598/django_todoApp/README.md

 1. Install the required dependencies.
 2. Execute python manage.py makemigrations
 3. Execute python manage.py migrate
-4. Execute pyhton manage.py runserver
+4. Execute python manage.py runserver

 You can view the images I have uploaded for each page if incase you are unable to run the app.
 Thank you